Daniel Svensson (footballer, born 2002)

 Daniel Jonathan Svensson (born 12 February 2002) is a Swedish professional footballer who plays as a central midfielder or left-back for Bundesliga club Borussia Dortmund and the Sweden national team.

 Club career

+Svensson was born in Stockholm and started playing football at age four at the local club Irsta IF before he moved to other Swedish clubs, namely Siljebo and Brommapojkarna.

+Svensson began his senior career with IF Brommapojkarna in 2020 before joining Danish Superliga club FC Nordsjælland later that year.
+He established himself in Nordsjælland´s first team, making more than 120 league appearances for the club before joining Dortmund on a loan.

 On 3 February 2025, Svensson joined Borussia Dortmund in Germany on loan from Nordsjælland with an option to buy.
 On 20 April, he scored his first goal for Dortmund in a 3–2 victory over Borussia Mönchengladbach.

 After a successful loan spell, he joined on a permanent contract on 14 May 2025.
 Later that year, on 1 October, he netted his first UEFA Champions League goal in a 4–1 win over Athletic Bilbao.

 International career

 Svensson made his full international debut for the Sweden national team on 14 October 2024, replacing Yasin Ayari in the 89th minute of a UEFA Nations League game against Estonia which Sweden won 3–0.

+On 12 May 2026, Svensson was called up for the Swedish squad for the 2026 FIFA World Cup.